This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 9. Screw the pipe and the trap back on and run some hot water through the drain to see if there are any more clogs.

-Prevention is always better than cure, and taking simple steps to prevent a clogged up sink is better than doing all the grunt work later!
+Prevention is always better than cure, and taking simple steps to prevent a clogged-up sink is better than doing all the hard work later!

 3. Avoid putting waste items like small eggshells, grease, coffee grounds down the drain.

 4. Do the baking soda and vinegar cleanse of your drain at least once every month or so.
-This will avoid any clog build ups and also give your sink and kitchen a fresh smell!
-You can also add lemon in the mixture to give it a citrusy smell.
+This will avoid any clog build-ups and also give your sink and kitchen a fresh smell!
+You can also add lemon to the mixture to give it a citrusy smell.

 Just handling the sink with a little more care and paying a bit more attention to it is all it takes to keep the stubborn stoppages away for a longer time.
 However, when they do eventually appear we swear by these 6 methods to help you out before calling the plumber.